digitalrebar/provision/doc/quickstart.rst

 It is recommended that directory is used for this process.
 The ``mkdir drp ; cd drp`` command does this as the ``drp`` directory.
 The directory will contain all installed and operating files.
 The ``drp`` directory can be anything.

+Even for *production* installs (without ``--isolated``), it is recommended to run the ``install.sh`` script in a directory to contain all the install files for easy clean-up and removal if Digital Rebar Provision needs to be removed from the system.

 Start dr-provision
 ------------------